cypherpunk-academy/2064/en/084_1922_The swastika man.md

 Captain: "No."

 Swastika man: "Great man.
-Very good language.
+Excellent language.
 Powerful voice.
-And if something doesn't work out that way, he talked for a while, and in the end everyone thinks that it went well anyway.
+And if something doesn't work out that way, he talked for a while, and in the end, everyone thinks that it went well anyway.
 He can get anybody.
-Stays out of all the fights, but with his mouth he flattens everyone.
+Stays out of all the fights, but with his mouth, he flattens everyone.
 This is an important thing.
 Words!

 Captain: "I see.
-Sounds good to me.
+It sounds good to me.
 I wish we had a real leader here."

 Hakenkreuzmann: "We will soon be coming to Berlin.
 We need people like you."

-Captain nodded and looked at Bertold, "We're in."
+Captain nodded and looked at Berthold, "We're in."
-Bertold nodded back.
+Berthold nodded back.
 ____